 Then you have little things, such as Johnny wanting to see Miguel, but the nurse not letting him in because he’s not family.
 Johnny could easily enough lie and say he’s an uncle.
 Nope.
 He goes into the toilet and smashes himself up so he’ll be allowed entry in as a patient, although presumably Miguel should be in INTENSIVE CARE, while Johnny should be processed through EMERGENCY.

 Miguel’s rehabilitation, while well-intentioned, is farcical.
-Johnny’s methods are cartoonish (and as somebody who’s done some serious rehab for an injury, some are offensive), and Miguel’s improvement rapid.
+Johnny’s methods are cartoonish (and as somebody who’s done some serious rehab for an injury, I feel I can remark that some are offensive), and Miguel’s improvement rapid.

 My biggest disappointment is the handling of Tory, because Peyton List plays that character so well, and the writers missed a genuine opportunity to give her the lead as the antagonist and let her run with it.
 Her beating Sam in the climax of season two, and letting Tory run as the Big Bad in season three, could’ve set up the whole season, and also done something daring.